Do Go On - 400 - The Millennium Dome Heist

 that they'd covered with Christmas trees.

-shove a big old metal spike in there.
+Just shove a big old metal spike in it.

 It's a fucking huge metal spike.

-It was only supposed to split the bloody doors
+So it was only supposed to split the bloody doors off.

 That's the plan.